 From Cleverness to Wisdom: The Journey of Self-Love

-One of Rumi’s famous quotes,Yesterday I was clever, so I wanted to change the world.
-Today I am wise, so I am changing myself,” encapsulates the essence of personal growth.
-This transition from cleverness to wisdom is central to the journey of self-love.
+One of Rumi’s most famous insights captures this transformation: “Yesterday I was clever, so I wanted to change the world.
+Today I am wise, so I am changing myself.”

 Light Enters Where We Embrace Our Wounds